 Can you apply for their credit card online?

 There is not an application available online.
 I searched their website and it said you need to go to one of their stores to apply for it.
-With 2013 upon us, it’s pathetic they still don’t have online applications.
+With 2014 halfway in the record books, it’s mind-boggling that they still don’t have online applications.

 The Ashley Furniture card offers at the Los Angeles store were good, but stores in other parts of the country had only average offers.
 It’s really a hit or miss.
 However one thing they all have in common is they appeared to be geared towards big purchases.
 If you are spending less than a $1,000 you may not be able to get any offers depending on your location.